plagesribeiro/svelte-hono-template/INFISICAL.md

     client-secret: ${{ secrets.INFISICAL_CLIENT_SECRET }}
     env-slug: production
     project-slug: ${{ secrets.INFISICAL_PROJECT_SLUG }}
+    secret-path: /api  # Only API secrets needed for tests
 ```

-All secrets are then available as environment variables in subsequent steps.
+All secrets from the `/api` path are then available as environment variables in subsequent steps.

+**Note:** The deployment to Cloudflare Workers is handled directly within Cloudflare (not in GitHub Actions), so deployment secrets are not needed in the CI pipeline.

 ## Troubleshooting